 The Court agrees with Fabiola Is Ra El Bey that it has subject matter jurisdiction over this action based on the presence of a federal-law claim.
-In her First Amended Complaint, Fabiola Is

-Ra El Bey asserts that this Court has subject matter jurisdiction over this case pursuant to 28 U.S.C. § 1331, which gives federal courts jurisdiction over cases "arising under" federal law.
+Fabiola Is Ra El Bey asserts that this Court has subject matter jurisdiction over this case pursuant to 28 U.S.C. § 1331, which gives federal courts jurisdiction over cases "arising under" federal law.
 Id.
 "Under the longstanding well-pleaded complaint rule . . . a suit 'arises under' federal law 'only when the plaintiff's statement of his own cause of action shows that it is based upon federal law."
 Vaden v.
-Discover Bank, --- U.S. ----, 129 S. Ct.
+Discover Bank, --- U.S. ----, ----, 129 S. Ct.
 1262, 1272 (2009).
-Fabiola Is Ra El Bey's First Amended Complaint seeks relief pursuant to the FDCPA, RICO, and 42 U.S.C. §§ 1983 and 1985 - all federal statutes.
-Yet Hunt Leibert insists that even though Fabiola Is Ra El Bey asserts federal law claims, this court lacks subject matter jurisdiction because Fabiola Is Ra El Bey's claims are "frivolous."
-Mem. in Supp. of Mot. to Dismiss [doc. # 37-1] at 2.
+Fabiola Is Ra El Bey seeks relief pursuant to the FDCPA and RICO, both of which are federal statutes.
+Yet Hunt Leibert insists that even though Fabiola Is Ra El Bey asserts federal-law claims, this court lacks subject matter jurisdiction because Fabiola Is Ra El Bey's federal-law claims are frivolous.
+See Mot. to Dismiss [doc. # 30] at 3.

 Hunt Leibert's argument puts the cart before the horse.
-In determining whether it has subject matter jurisdiction pursuant to § 1331, the Court does not first screen a plaintiff's federal claims to determine whether or not they have merit.
+In determining whether it has subject matter jurisdiction pursuant to § 1331, the Court does not first screen a plaintiff's federal-law claims to determine whether or not they have merit.
 Although Fabiola Is Ra El Bey may not prevail on her federal-law claims on the merits, the Court surely has subject matter jurisdiction to consider whether she is entitled to any relief on those claims.
 It is of course true that when a plaintiff proceeds in forma pauperis, this Court has a statutory obligation to dismiss the action sua sponte if it is frivolous or fails to state a claim.
 28 U.S.C. § 1915(e)(2)(B); see, e.g., Burke v.
 Patchen, No. 08cv639 (MRK), 2008 WL 2783490 (D. Conn.
 July 15, 2008).
 But whether the Court must dismiss an in forma pauperis action pursuant to § 1915(e)(2)(B) is separate question from whether the court has subject matter jurisdiction pursuant to § 1331.
-Even assuming that those were not two separate questions, Hunt Leibert overlooks the fact that Fabiola Is Ra El Bey is not proceeding in forma pauperis.
-See Order [doc. # 11] dated February 2, 2010.
-The Court therefore has no statutory authority to dismiss this action sue sponte even it if it is frivolous.
+Even assuming that those were not two separate questions, Hunt Leibert overlooks the fact that Fabiola Is Ra El Bey is not proceeding in forma pauperis in this case.
+The Court therefore has no statutory authority to dismiss this action sue sponte even if it is frivolous.